mnemonic-no/act-scio-api/README.md

 *storagedir*: The directory where the submitted documents are stored.
 This can be the same place as scio stores the documents. *Important: scio must be able to read the files in this directory*

 ### [api]
-*port*: The port the web API will be litening on.
+*port*: The port the web API will be listening on.

 ## Tests using curl to verify everything works